 Overview

-Showcasing collectable modernist sculptures by two British sculptors with personal connections to Barbara Hepworth.
+Showcasing collectable modernist sculptures by two important British sculptors with personal connections to Barbara Hepworth.

-From 14 February to 9 May 2026, the Porthminster Gallery proudly presents Something Special in Bronze, a selling showcase of rare and collectable editioned bronze sculptures by octogenarian sculptors, Margaret Lovell and Tommy Rowe.
+From 14 February to 9 May 2026, the Porthminster Gallery proudly presents Something Special in Bronze…, a selling showcase of rare and collectable low-editioned bronze sculptures by octogenarian sculptors, Margaret Lovell and Tommy Rowe.

 This showcase of works is complemented by Trevor Price prints and sculptural ceramics by Björk Haraldsdóttir.

-Complementing these sculptures, a curated display of ceramics by Björk Haraldsdóttir and prints by Trevor Price will be on view.
+Complementing these sculptures, a curated display of ceramics by Björk Haraldsdóttir and a solo exhibition of prints by Trevor Price will be on view.

 All works in the exhibition are for sale, with prices ranging from £1,100 to £18,000 for sculptures by Margaret Lovell, and £2,200 to £4,500 for sculptures by Tommy Rowe.